 If you have a compliance program that pre-dates the investigation, the government will take that into consideration before issuing fines and criminal charges.
 A compliance program will reduce your culpability score and, in many cases, prevent such incidents from happening.
 Complying and self-reporting will help employees identify and prevent these issues before they develop into allegations and complaints.

 Some healthcare entity compliance programs do not consider the full scope of investigations and often are not enforced or well understood.
-If you are facing over-prescribing allegations or are concerned about your current compliance program, call Chapman Law Group today for a free consultation.
+If you are facing over-prescribing allegations or are concerned about your current compliance program, call Chapman Law Group today for a consultation.